-San Francisco police use rape kit DNA to identify suspects, district attorney says
+San Francisco police use rape kit DNA to identify survivors as suspects in other crimes, district attorney says

 In an interview with The Washington Post, Boudin read the police department’s lab report, which said that “during a routine search of the SFPD Crime Lab Forensic Biology Unit Internal Quality Database, a match was detected and verified.
 Direct comparisons with the samples listed below were performed,” listing the 2016 rape kit sample.

 The language suggested that the practice was routine and not an isolated incident, Boudin said, and the head of the crime lab confirmed to his office that such searches are done regularly.
-SFPD did not immediately respond to a request for comment Monday evening.
+The SFPD did not immediately respond to a request for comment Monday evening.
 Boudin said he had briefly spoken to SFPD Chief William Scott, who told him that he would look into the matter.

 Boudin said his office was “committed to not using this sort of evidence” to prosecute crimes, “both on ethical grounds and also on legal grounds.”

-Using a victim’s DNA to identify them as a suspect in another case is a “pretty clear” violation of the California constitution, Boudin said, which mandates the “prompt return of property when no longer needed as evidence.”
+Using a survivor’s DNA to identify them as a suspect in another case is a “pretty clear” violation of the California Constitution, Boudin said, which mandates the “prompt return of property when no longer needed as evidence.”

 A student’s rape went unsolved for 14 years.
 Police say the suspect gave his DNA to a genealogy database.